mstewartgallus/mstewartgallus.github.io/src/_posts/web/2022-11-25-marking-up-poetry.md

 </figure>
 {:#markupa3}

-As a <i>nuclear</i> solution is you can markup the text for graphical display using the `graphic` role as in [Markup N](#markupn).
-I would advise use of the `aria-labelledby` attribute instead of the `aria-label` attribute here. `aria-label` has a tendency to work poorly with newlines in text, is not usually translated by automated tools and doesn't let you embed more markup as appropriate.
+As a <i>nuclear</i> solution you can markup the text for graphical display using the `graphic` role as in [Markup N](#markupn).
+I advise use of the `aria-labelledby` attribute instead of the `aria-label` attribute here. `aria-label` has a tendency to work poorly with newlines in text, is not usually translated by automated tools and doesn't let you embed more markup as appropriate.

 <figure>
 {{ markupn | markdownify }}